helium/HIP/0051-helium-dao.md

 ## veHNT and Governance

-Helium operates as a network of networks under HIP 51, and as such requires its own global governance mechanism.
+Helium operates as a network of networks under HIP-51, and as such requires its own global governance mechanism.
 While each subnetwork is able to define its own governance layer through its subDAO and DNT, core proposals involving the overall Helium network evaluated through veHNT (vote-escrowed HNT) weighted governance.